 Taking a photograph to represent this today, though, was always going to be difficult.
 I decided after a few weeks pondering to take advantage of the warm Bank Holiday Sunday.
 There’s a little garden park down by Hammersmith Bridge in London.
 It was full of people idling about, picnicking or sipping drinks from the nearby Blue Anchor.

 This photograph was taken with an Olympus OM-1 film camera, a model that was first released back in 1973 and quickly became one of the iconic SLRs of its day, associated with photographers like Don McCullin and the Observer’s Jane Bown.
 (There’s a great resource on the Guardian about Jane Bown’s portraits.)

 I’ve wanted to have a go at film photography for a little while and I was happy to get a shot to fit the subject on one of my weekend rambles.
 It doesn’t have any of the sheen of a digital photograph but it many ways its more of an achievement.
 To get something worthwhile you’ve got to wind the film, set the aperture, set the exposure, frame the image and focus the lens before you can shoot.
 And if your subject is a group of people sunbathing in a busy park, you’ve also got to contend with the evil glares that you receive from anyone that takes a dislike.

 I’m only about a week and a half into this first foray into film photography but I’m enjoying it.
 There are more successful results up on my Flickr page.
-This one was taken with an expired roll (2008!) of Kodak’s TRI X and I developed it myself at home in the bathroom following the steps in this useful blog post.
+This one was taken with an expired roll (2008!) of Kodak’s TRI X and I developed it myself at home in the bathroom.
 A keen eye will doubtless spot a thousand errors – the shadows are far too dark for one – but I’m happy with it for the moment.